lkpanganiban/sample-python-binary/README.md

 ## Usage
+### Parameters
+You can set the environment variables of the following parameters:
+- DEBUG: True or False
+- DB_Name: Name of output Database
+- LICENSE_FILE: Location of the license file

 ### License File
 The license file which is the `data_dir/sample_license` contains an encrypted `LICENSE_EXPIRY`.
 This uses a binary string under the `modules/settings.py` to decrypt the contents of the license file.
 The encryption and decryption is done using the `cryptography` library.
 Refer to this [repo](https://github.com/lkpanganiban/license-generator-toolbox) on how to generate a license file.